guardian/interactive-atom-thrasher-template/README.md

 ## Compiling and Deploying

-To push your thrasher to preview run:
+To push your thrasher to preview (pushes to a bucket in CAPI preview) run:

 ```
 gulp deploypreview
 ```

-To push your thrasher to live run:
+To push your thrasher to live (pushes to a bucket in CAPI live) run:

 ```
 gulp deploylive